Handbook Purpose

 National Registry Certification

 We use examinations to make sure candidates have the knowledge and skills needed to be an Emergency Medical Technician (EMT).
 The exams are the same across the country to make sure that everyone meets the same standards.
-As a result, the EMT certification lets the public, healthcare providers, employers, and others know that you have the knowledge and skills to work safely and effectively.
+As a result, the EMT certification lets the public, healthcare Clinicians, employers, and others know that you have the knowledge and skills to work safely and effectively.

 Successfully obtaining National Registry certification does not grant you the right to practice.
 You must obtain a state-issued license in order to legally practice as an EMT.
 In many states, National Registry certification is one of the requirements to earn a state license to practice.